Caravaggio painting found in French attic sold to mystery foreign buyer

 The painting is the second by Caravaggio to depict the decapitation of the drunken Holofernes by Judith.
 The first, dating from around 1600, is on display at the Barberini Palace in Rome.

-Reporting by Johanna Decorse in Toulouse; writing by Michel Rose in Paris; Editing by Gareth Jones
+Reporting by Johanna Decorse in Toulouse, and Michaela Cabrera and Luke Baker in Paris; writing by Michel Rose; Editing by Gareth Jones and Catherine Evans